 Technically, this is any item you use to keep the wind from whistling through the cracks under windows and doors.
 You can buy fabric draught excluders in fun shapes, or make your own.
 Just get a pair of sturdy tights, or long socks, stuff it with something weighty like old rags or dry beans and tie the ends off.
 Then place it against doors, window frames, or anywhere else you feel a breeze.

 If you’ve ever walked across a tile floor barefoot in winter, you’ll appreciate how cold they can get!
 Unless you’re one of the fortunate few who have full carpets or underfloor heating, your best bet is rugs to cover the most trafficked areas in your home.
-A warm rug beside the bed, in the living room, and in the hallway can go a long way towards keeping you toasty.
+A warm rug beside the bed, in the living room, and the hallway can go a long way towards keeping you toasty.

-If you don’t have curtains yet, buy thick ones and consider it an investment.
+If you don’t have curtains yet, buy thick ones and consider them an investment.
 They are a big help in keeping warm air in the house.
 You want to leave them open during the day to get as much sunlight as possible, then close them at dusk to keep the warm air in.
 If you already have curtains, you can improve their insulation properties by sewing (or pinning) another piece of fabric on the back.
 Hanging a curtain behind your front door is another great heat-saver.

 Close unused rooms

 A simple way to cut down costs and keep warm is to close any unused rooms.
 If you’re not in your bedroom or study during the day, shut the door.
 You can open it up and let the temperature equalise shortly before you’re ready to use the room.